Fragments of Memory

 “Not as colorful,” Truman remarked, turning on his compad to record.

-“According to the notes, he could get mad for no reason and happy even when bad things happened.”
+“No. According to the notes, he could get mad for no reason and happy even when bad things happened.”
 She paused to let the information sink in, then tapped for the next image.
 “This is from Felix’s last session with the professor, just over a month ago.
 See the stronger yellow lines?
 They are not as numerous or as defined as those in a normal adult, but they are forming.”
 She pointed to a large dark area on both sides of the midline.
 “This is shocking… it’s an unnatural structure of millions of artificial neurons.
-Professor Machter implanted this in Felix’s limbic system and had been training him to learn proper emotional responses through the AE helmet.”
+Professor Machter implanted chip in Felix’s limbic system and had been training him to learn proper emotional responses through the AE helmet.”

 “Could that actually work?”
 Truman asked, intrigued.

-“Those connections indicate the answer is yes.”
+“Those new connections indicate yes.”

 “Wait a second,” Truman stopped her.
 “Felix Halloway confused the protesters outside the bookstore with the criminals.”